+Music

-Music Curriculum Intent
+Curriculum Intention

 At Harvills Hawthorn, our school vision is for all members of our school "to be the very best we can be".
 As part of this vision and in order to meet the national curriculum for music.
 Our aim is to ensure that all children:

-- perform, listen to, review, and evaluate music - be taught to sing, create, and compose music - understand and explore how music is created, produced, and communicated
+- perform, listen to, review and evaluate music - be taught to sing, create and compose music - understand and explore how music is created, produced and communicated.

-Music education offers young people the chance to understand, perform and create in an aural dimension that often sits outside our capacity to describe in words.
-For many pupils, the music they love will be part of the narrative of their lives and bring colour to the experiences that shape them.
-At Harvills Hawthorn, children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
-Our curriculum is deliberately ambitious for all pupils, including those with SEND.
+At Harvills Hawthorn, children gain a firm understanding of what music is through listening, singing, playing, evaluating, analyzing and composing across a wide variety of historical periods, styles, traditions and musical genres.
 We are committed to developing a curiosity for the subject, as well as understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person's life.
 We are committed to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

-Music Curriculum Implementation
+Curriculum Implementation

 At Harvills Hawthorn Primary School, we pride ourselves on the consistent approach to teaching and learning that can be observed across all phases of school.
 This is achieved through our commitment to cutting edge CPD and quality first teaching on a daily basis.
-Expectations of staff and pupils are high resulting in good or outstanding progress in all phases.
+Expectations of staff and pupils are high, resulting in good or outstanding progress in all phases.
 There is a universal understanding of what outstanding teaching, learning and assessment should entail.
-These strategies are consistently used throughout the school, and it is the expectation of leadership that all lessons will include a variety of these to enable all learners to reach their full potential.
+These strategies are consistently used throughout school and it is the expectation of leadership that all lessons will include a variety of these to enable learners to reach their full potential.
 Active learning is essential in all aspects of the lesson.
-All staff use the same terminology, so learners develop a knowledge and understanding of the different ways they learn.
+All staff use the same terminology so that learners develop a knowledge and understanding of the different ways they learn.

-At Harvills, we believe outstanding teaching, learning and assessment must include:
+At Harvills, we believe outstanding teaching, learning and assessment must include the following:

-- Challenge for all
+- 1. Challenge for all

-- Collaborative learning
+- 2. Collaborative learning

-- Assessment for learning
+- 3. Assessment for learning

-- Questioning
+- 4. Questioning

-- Progression within lessons and books
+- 5. Progression within lessons and books

-- Learning behaviours
+- 6. Learning behaviours